codeanticode/p5.dart/README.md

 A Dart implementation of the [Processing API](https://processing.org/reference/) for [Flutter](https://flutter.io/).
 Processing is a software sketchbook and a language for learning how to code within the context of the visual arts.

+**Note:** this is an experimental library that only implements a few functions from the Processing API.
+Class names and structure will likely change in the future.
+And feel free to fork and play around with the code :-)

 ## Getting Started

 Add the p5 package to your Flutter app.
 For help using packages, see Flutter's online [documentation](https://flutter.io/using-packages/).